 Give AdThrive access to the new view, which will require setting up a new user.
 Here's how to do that:

 - In Google Analytics, click Admin, and navigate to the view you just created

-- In the View column, click View User Management
+- In the View column, click View Access Management

 - From the View permissions page, click +, then click Add users